saloppe73/joinmarket-clientserver/docs/TESTING-SNICKER.md

 ** Wallet type** - please stick with native segwit (`native=true` in config *before* you generate), but you can also choose p2sh-p2wpkh, it should work.
 No other script type (including p2pkh) will work here.
 We don't want mixed script type SNICKER coinjoins.

-**Persistence** - this is very important and not at all obvious!
+**Persistence in the wallet** - this is very important and not at all obvious!
 But, on regtest by default (and I think testnet? check), we use hex seeds instead of wallet files and `VolatileStorage` (wallet storage in memory; wiped on shutdown).
 This is fine and convenient for many tests, but will not work for a key part of SNICKER - imported keys.
 The upshot - **make sure you actually generate wallet files for all wallets you're going to test SNICKER with**, otherwise you will not even see the created coins on the receiver side.
 Additionally, when you view the wallet with wallet-tool, you need to use `--recoversync`, as the default fast sync won't see imported keys.
+If you took these two steps, your tests should correctly show the post-SNICKER created coins.

 #### A possible test workflow

 Generate a minimum of two joinmarket wallets with `python wallet-tool.py generate`, as noted above, native (or at least, both the same type).

 Fund them both.
-They won't need more than one funding utxo to start with.
+The receiver needs at least two utxos to create the seed transaction.

+Create a seed fake-SNICKER transaction in the receiver wallet, using the script `snicker-seed-tx.py`.

 Start the test server.
 Navigate to `scripts/snicker` and run `python snicker-server.py` - no arguments should be needed, and this will generate an onion running serving on port 80; the onion hostname is displayed: